 Mental illness can be effectively treated by using different types of therapies.
 Individual talk therapy, including dialectical behavioral therapy (DBT), helps a lot of people understand their mental health disorders and make progress in managing them.
 Other options include ACT therapy, psychotherapy, and psychiatry.

-In addition, family therapy helps not only the individual but the entire family unit.
+In addition, family counseling helps not only the individual but the entire family unit.
 Family therapy helps teach people to communicate more effectively and work together so that everyone feels validated.
 The family learns how to provide care and understands the limits and responsibilities of their loved one.

 Are you someone who needs help to know how to deal with a parent with mental illness?
 New View Wellness in Atlanta offers comprehensive care for a variety of mental health disorders.
 We assess each individual to understand the level of care best suited to their needs.
 Our outpatient services allow a parent to remain in their home while receiving focused care that addresses their exact needs.
 From there, each person can learn to engage in healthier family relationships.